 4] The growing consciousness about rights and democracy

-5] The suspension of democracy and introduction of emergency also led to the fragmentation of Congress and strengthening of regional parties.
+5] The suspension of democracy and the introduction of emergencies also led to the fragmentation of Congress and the strengthening of regional parties.

 Regionalization of Indian political party system has resulted into both negative as well as positive consequences.

 1] It led to the rise of coalition politics.

 2] Coalition politics in the absence of healthy coalition culture has given rise to